sindresorhus/figures/readme.md

 ### figures(input)

-Returns the input with replaced fallback unicode symbols on Windows.
+Returns the input with replaced fallback Unicode symbols on Windows.

 All the below [figures](#figures) are attached to the main export as shown in the example above.